ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

    a.
 Here some user defined slow data values can be visualized more prominently than in the slow data table.

    b.
-For selection which values are shown here, see section ``Customization``
+For selection which values are shown here, see section :ref:`javascope_customizing`.

 5. The ``send_fields``